aibazhang/aibazhang.github.io/md/nontech/personal_information_protection_exam.md

   - Consignor > consignee
 - Anonymously processed information
   - all info needn't be deleted
-  - all personal information containing individual identification codes need be deleted
+  - all individual identification codes need be deleted
 - Anonymously processed information handling business operator
   - creates a DB, and provides the data to another organization is
   - Government agencies are not